Zenduty/docs/docs/AppOptics.md

 ![](/img/Integrations/AppOptics/2.png)

-9. the copied URL in the field and fill in the details.
+9. Paste the copied URL in the field and fill in the details.

 ![](/img/Integrations/AppOptics/3.png)